getify/You-Dont-Know-JS/scope-closures/ch6.md

 Recall the discussion of TDZ errors from "Uninitialized Variables (TDZ)" (Chapter 5).
 My suggestion there was: to minimize the risk of TDZ errors with `let`/`const` declarations, always put those declarations at the top of their scope.

 If you find yourself placing a `let` declaration in the middle of a scope, first think, "Oh, no!
 TDZ alert!"
-If this `let` declaration isn't actually needed for the first half of that block, you can and should use an inner explicit block scope to further narrow its exposure!
+If this `let` declaration isn't needed in the first half of that block, you should use an inner explicit block scope to further narrow its exposure!

-Another example making use of an explicit block scope:
+Another example with an explicit block scope:

 ```js
 function getNextMonthStart(dateStr) {